Learning outcomes

 - (structural) ambidexterity in relation to the roles of CIO and CDO,

-- and recommendations for the design and implementation of organizational structures that efficiently support digital transformation.
+- and recommendations for the design and implementation of organisational structures that efficiently support digital transformation.

 Roles